Splinter0/mastersplinter/content/research/passkey/index.md

 ### AirPort Free Wi-Fi

 Here the attacker has set-up the automated browser steps for multiple social logins, such as Apple, Google and perhaps LinkedIn (just picking random socials that use passkeys, also these happen to force you to pick an email before proceeding with passkeys).
-The attacker will drop his malicious device in a crowded area, such as an airport, and advertise a Wi-Fi access point with a login screen.
+The attacker will drop their malicious device in a crowded area, such as an airport, and advertise a Wi-Fi access point with a login screen.

 The login screen will ask the victims for their email, after that it will provide them with a choice to "Login with social network to enjoy free Wi-Fi!".
 After the victim chooses an option, the attack will start and the victim will be redirected to the `FIDO:/` url, handing over their valid sessions to the attacker if they were to fall for the phish.
 The attacker will simply use the email entered on the previous phishing step to start the WebAuthN authentication on the targeted RP.